-For patients who cannot tolerate triptans, there are a number of other effective non-triptan first-line approaches, including diclofenac potassium powder (Cambia), Excedrin Migraine, naproxen, ketorolac, ibuprofen, and Prodrin (similar to Midrin, but without the sedative).
-We often combine 2 first-line approaches-for example, a triptan and a non-steroidal anti-inflammatory drug (NSAID).
+For patients who cannot tolerate triptans, there are a number of other effective non-triptan first-line approaches, including diclofenac potassium powder (Cambia), Excedrin Migraine, naproxen, ketorolac (po/IM/nasal: Sprix nasal spray), ibuprofen, and Prodrin (similar to Midrin, but without the sedative).
+We often combine 2 first-line approaches (a triptan and a non-steroidal anti-inflammatory drug [NSAID] combination, for instance).

 In general, drugs containing ergotamine (also called ergots) are effective second-line therapy for migraines.
-They were the first anti-migraine drugs available, but they have many side effects, and, at most, should be used only 2 days per week.
+They were the first anti-migraine drugs available, but they have many side effects, and at most, should be used only 2 days per week.
 Dihydroergotamine (DHE) is the safest ergot derivative.
-Intravenous DHE primarily is a "venoconstrictor" with few arterial effects.
+DHE is primarily a "venoconstrictor," with little arterial effects.
 This renders it very unlikely to cause cardiac problems.
 Indeed, since its introduction in 1945, DHE has been remarkably safe.
-Intravenous DHE can be administered in the office or emergency room.
-Nasal (Migranal Nasal Spray) and inhaled forms of DHE (soon to be released) have been found to be safe and effective as well.